Scoot's growth will pick up in 2020, says CEO Lee Lik Hsin

 This comes as SilkAir prepares to merge with SIA after the former undergoes a major cabin upgrade, scheduled to begin in 2020.

-Beyond China, Scoot will took take on more of SilkAir’s routes to Indonesia cities such Balikpapan, Lombok, Makassar, Manado, Semarang, and Yogyakarta next year.
+Beyond China, Scoot will take on more of SilkAir’s routes to Indonesia cities such as Balikpapan, Lombok, Makassar, Manado, Semarang and Yogyakarta next year.

-Despite SIA stating last month that Scoot’s decline in yearly performance for FY2019 was attributed to a slowdown in the growth of Chinese travelers, Mr Lee is confident of Scoot’s China expansion.
+Despite SIA stating last month that Scoot’s decline in yearly performance for FY2019 was due to a slowdown in the growth of Chinese travellers, Mr Lee is confident of Scoot’s China expansion.

 Scoot was the only SIA Group unit that recorded an operating loss in the last financial year, which came in at S$15 million, as compared to its operating profit of S$78 million the year before.